The Vermont Statutes Online

 § 9701.
 Definitions

-Unless the context in which they occur requires otherwise, the following terms when used in this chapter mean:
+Unless the context in which they occur requires otherwise, as used in this chapter:

 (1) “Person” means an individual, partnership, society, association, joint stock company, corporation, public corporation or public authority, estate, receiver, trustee, assignee, referee, and any other person acting in a fiduciary or representative capacity, whether appointed by a court or otherwise, and any combination of the foregoing.